tev-fbk/dGeDi/README.md

-# Nerfies
+# Distilling 3D distinctive local descriptors for 6D pose estimation

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the dGeDi website.
+The website template is from [Nerfies](https://nerfies.github.io).

 If you find Nerfies useful for your work please cite:
 ```